Ipshu-codes/hiking-routes/README.md

 -Locations are nodes
 -Paths are edges
--The program finds the shortest route between two points using BFS (Breadth First Search)
+-The program finds the shortest route between two points using BFS (Breadth First Search) -Current version uses BFS and finds the shortest route based on trail connections.